+We are searching for a full-time Project Manager for the Oregon Behavioral Health Resource Network (BHRN) Helpline (hereafter the OR Helpline).
 This is an exciting opportunity to partner with staff and stakeholders across a variety of roles and levels to develop, implement, and maintain a substance use helpline solution for the state of Oregon.
-The candidate will provide project management expertise while gaining a deeper understanding of substance use and related systems, through client interaction, program implementation, staff supervision, and program administration.
+The successful candidate will bring management experience and a deep commitment to substance use services while developing these skills and expertise, through client interaction, program implementation, staff supervision, and program administration.

-This is an exempt, full-time position with a salary range in the mid $70k’s, based on skills and experience.
-The Project Manager may work remotely.
+This is an exempt, full-time position with a salary range in the mid- to high- $70k’s, based on skills and experience.
+The Project Manager may work remotely, and it is strongly preferred that they reside in Oregon.
 Occasional travel to the Boston office and within Oregon is required.
-Candidates based in Oregon are strongly encouraged to apply.

 The Project Manager is responsible for ensuring the overall success of the OR Helpline.
 This includes developing project plans and timelines and coordinating with colleagues and partners to prepare the staffing, systems, and components to launch the service.
-Once the service is launched, the Project Manager will manage the OR Helpline, including implementing enhancements, ensuring the project is responsive to evolving needs, and monitor and implement continuous quality improvement (CQI).
+Once the service is launched, the Project Manager will manage the OR Helpline, including implementing enhancements, ensuring the project is responsive to evolving needs, maintaining knowledge of the service systems, and monitoring and implementing continuous quality improvement (CQI).
 The Project Manager will assist with budget development and management.
 The Project Manager will collaborate with the Project Managers of the MA Helplines, IL Helplines, and VT Helplink, and report to HRiA’s Managing Director, Behavioral Health.
 They will also work closely with the Helplines’ supervisory, communication, marketing, and technology staff.

 Duties and Responsibilities:

-The Project Manager will be responsible for the development and ongoing implementation of the OR Helpline, in collaboration with the Managing Director, Behavioral Health, the Associate Director, and the Helpline team.
-The Project Manager will provide significant project management expertise in a fast-paced, high-intensity, high-visibility context to ensure the effective, efficient, and timely implementation of the project.
+The Project Manager will be responsible for the development and ongoing implementation of the OR Helpline, in collaboration with the Managing Director, Behavioral Health, the Directors, and the Helpline team.
+The Project Manager will provide substance use and project management expertise in a fast-paced, high-intensity, high-visibility context to ensure the effective, efficient, and timely implementation of the project.
 This includes but is not limited to the following: